braydonf/bitcore-storage-tests/README.md

 ### Tests and Analysis

-1. LevelDB concatenation: Key/values are both used with a single key that keeps track of all txids.
+1. **LevelDB concatenation**: Key/values are both used with a single key that keeps track of all txids.
 When updating these records a read-modify-write operation is needed (see [txids-append.js](https://github.com/braydonf/bitcore-storage-tests/blob/master/leveldb/txids-append.js) and [txids-keys.js](https://github.com/braydonf/bitcore-storage-tests/blob/master/leveldb/txids-keys.js) for write performace).
-The key/values have the form: `ripemd160 address hash (20bytes) -> [height (4bytes), txid(32 bytes)]`.
+The key/values have the form: `ripemd160 address hash (20bytes), address type (1byte) -> [height (4bytes), txid(32 bytes)]`.
-2. LevelDB key streaming: Keys are used exclusively to record each instance of a transaction for an address.
+2. **LevelDB key streaming**: Keys are used exclusively to record each instance of a transaction for an address.
 The advantage is the write operations do not need to read-modify-write operation (not optimized).
 The format of the key is: `ripemd160 address hash (20bytes), address type (1byte), height (4bytes), txid (32bytes)`.
 Since this is using LevelDB the height and txids are used as part of the key because there can not be multiple values as with LMDB.
-3. MongoDB multi-document: Each transaction is recorded as a document with key/values for address, txid and height.
+3. **MongoDB multi-document**: Each transaction is recorded as a document with key/values for address, txid and height.
 An index is created for address and height.
-4. MongoDB single-document: Each address has a document that includes all txids for the address.
+4. **MongoDB single-document**: Each address has a document that includes all txids for the address.
 The document has an address and txids field, with an address index.
 The txids all have an txid and height property.

-Timing results for 10,000 addresses with 2 txids each:
+Timing results for **10,000 addresses** with **2 txids each**:

 1. leveldb (single key/value) - 157 milliseconds
 2. leveldb (multi key stream) - 1,524 milliseconds